A novel and application-oriented inverse nodal problem for Sturm-Liouville operators: Introduction

-This paper is organized as follows.
-In next section, we will prove the existence of the optimal potential $\hat q$ for Problem $(P)$.
-The proof is based on the complete continuity of nodes $T_{i,m}(q)$ in $q$ (see \cite{jiedian1} {and \cite{G-Z}}).
-In Section 3, by using the formula for the Fr\'echet derivatives of $T_{i,m}(q)$ in $q$ (see \cite{G-Z}), we will deduce a critical equation for Problem $(P)$ {which is a (piecewise) second-order nonlinear Schr\"odinger equation}.
-In Section 4, we will show that, if $q_0$ is a constant, {the critical equation is `integrable' and its solution has periodicity from the phase portraits of the critical equation.
-Moreover, the direct relationship between $\|\hat q\|_{\Lp}$ and $T_*$ is expressed by three new characteristic features.
+{ This paper is organized as follows.
+In next section, firstly, we prove the existence of the optimal potential $\hat q$ for {\bf problem $(INP)$} based on the complete continuity of nodes $T_{i,m}(q)$ in $q$ (see \cite{jiedian1} {and \cite{G-Z}}).
+Secondly, by using the formula for the Fr\'echet derivatives of $T_{i,m}(q)$ in $q$, we deduce a critical equation for {\bf problem $(INP)$} {which is a (piecewise) second-order nonlinear Schr\"odinger equation}.
+In Section 3, we show that, if $q_0$ is a constant, {the critical equation is `integrable' and its solution has periodicity from the phase portraits of the critical equation in subsection 3.1.
+Moreover, the direct relationship between $\|\hat q\|_{\Lp}$ and $T_*$ is expressed by three new characteristic features in subsection 3.2.
 This implies that the original infinitely dimensional inverse nodal problem is reduced to solve a system of three nonlinear equations for three parameters.
 Through three parameters, we present the expression of $\|\hat q\|_{\Lp}$}.
-In Section 5, we further prove that the parameters in the three new characteristic nonlinear equations are uniquely determined, which leads to the uniqueness of $\hat q$ when $p>3/2$.
-In Section 6, we consider a special example ($p=2$) to further illustrate our results, and demonstrate the relationship between $\|\hat q\|_{\Lp}$ and $T_*$ through numerical simulations.
-Finally, a discussion with an open problem is given.
+We further prove that the parameters in the three new characteristic nonlinear equations are uniquely determined, which leads to the uniqueness of $\hat q$ when $p>3/2$ in subsection 3.3.
+We present a special example ($p=2$) to further illustrate our results, and demonstrate the relationship between $\|\hat q\|_{\Lp}$ and $T_*$ through numerical simulations in subsection 3.4.
+Finally, a conclusion with an open problem is given. }